 MY CAMERA IN EXILE began as a collection of street photography.
 This new work is still very exploratory but I find the exploration itself interesting and I wanted to share some of it.
 I have enjoyed my time over the years being out in the Middle East directing various film productions where at times I would have over a hundred people working on set or on location.
 This leaves me with very little time to myself.
 Often in my lunch breaks and at weekends I would take my camera and just walk around in some random direction, to intentionally get ‘lost in the city’ and discover what fascinates me.
 I love finding myself in different locations.
 I love being a traveller.
 I relish being a stranger in a strange land and capturing these moments with my camera, often discretely shooting from the hip.

 What I find interesting about street photography is the process of setting out and not knowing what I will find.
-This is very different from shooting commercial work where every variable has been meticulously planned.
+This is very different from shooting my commissioned work where every variable has been meticulously planned.
 I walk around with my camera and let the world interact with me.
 I watch, wait and then shoot when all the elements seem to come together in some visual equilibrium.